Get Free Shipping on orders over $79

 • Presents methods applicable to everyday problems faced by planetary scientists and sufficient for analyzing large datasets

-• Serves as a guide for selecting the right method and tools for machine learning for particular analysis problems
+• Serves as a guide for selecting the right method and tools for applying machine learning to particular analysis problems

 • Utilizes case studies to illustrate how machine learning methods can be employed in practice